Advanced Imaging Technology (AIT)

 Tell Me About the AIT:

-- The arrival of the AIT will decrease the amount of wait time in the TSA checkpoint and give passengers an alternate screening option.
+- The arrival of the AIT has decreased the amount of wait time in the TSA checkpoint and given passengers an alternate screening option.

 - Being screened using the AIT is optional and those who wish to opt out will receive alternate screening at the checkpoint, including a thorough pat-down.